 As I mentioned before, none of the exercises are groundbreaking.
-Mostly consisting of bodyweight exercises, many I used as a gymnast, though I understand that many climbers have not seen these before.
+These consist mostly of bodyweight exercises, many of which I used as a gymnast, though I understand that many climbers may not have seen these before.
 As far as supplemental training for climbing goes, the list of exercises is extremely comprehensive.
 A few of the exercises border on climbing "games", which is a welcome addition that could keep your group training sessions fun.
 Other than variations of the included exercises, there is little room for anything else, with one glaring exception.
 Mentioned nowhere is the fingerboard or hangboard.
-According to an interview with the author by Peter Beal from The Bouldering Book, the omission was simply because fingerboarding doesn't fit into the complex training that is the theme of the book.
+According to an interview with the author by Peter Beal from The Bouldering Book, the omission was simply because fingerboarding doesn't fit into the complex training theme of the book.

 About the DVD:

 The included DVD has great footage of the pros doing the exercises that are depicted in the book.
 For those who are new to these exercises (and some who aren't), this footage is important to show the correct form that should be used in completing the exercises.

 The interviews with the pros may be important to bring name recognition to the book, but I found them to otherwise be mostly counterproductive.
 My favorite interview was with Fred Nicole and Bernd Zangerl, who both seem to indicate that training isn't a big part of their climbing.
 As the idea of training for climbing is still new, these two legends were questionable choices for a "training" book, though I enjoyed their philosophy.